cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query ibc-transfer denom-trace.md

-Query the denom trace info from a given trace hash
+Query the denom trace info from a given trace hash or ibc denom

 Usage:
-  gaiad query ibc-transfer denom-trace [hash] [flags]
+  gaiad query ibc-transfer denom-trace [hash/denom] [flags]

 Examples:
-gaiad query ibc-transfer denom-trace [hash]
+gaiad query ibc-transfer denom-trace 27A6394C3F9FF9C9DCF5DFFADF9BB5FE9A37C7E92B006199894CF1824DF9AC7C

 Flags:
       --height int      Use a specific height to query state at (this can error if the node is pruning state)